 Tenancy of six months to three years: If the tenancy is for six months to three years, the tenant is entitled to 60 days’ written notice before the lease is terminated or rent is raised.
 If the landlord fails to give proper notice, the tenant is entitled to remain in the unit up to 60 days after notice is given at the same rental rate previously paid.

 Tenancy of three years or more: If the tenancy was for longer than three years, the landlord must give 120 days’ written notice prior to termination or a rent increase.
 If the landlord fails to give 120 days’ written notice, the tenant may remain in the unit up to 120 days after notice is given.
 During that period, the rental rate will be the same as previously paid.

 All tenants know that landlords can’t steal their security deposit, though some accept it as an unfortunate reality.
 Thankfully, Chicago has very strict rules about security deposit abuse and any misconduct by a landlord can result in very severe consequences.
 The rules are numerous.

-Landlords must hold security deposits in an FDIC insured interest bearing account at a bank located in the State of Illinois.
+Landlords must hold security deposits in an federally insured interest bearing account at a bank located in the state of Illinois.
 The funds must not be mixed with the landlord’s own funds and must not be subject to the claims of his creditors.
 The tenant owns the interest earned on the security deposit.